tarwn/lessthandot-hugo/blogs/content/posts/2017-08-07-deploying-to-servicefabric-from-teamcity.md

 <ol style="padding-left: 40px">
   <li>
-    Right click the Service Fabric project and select “Package”
+    Right click the Service Fabric project and select "Package"
   </li>
   <li>
     Open a powershell console and direct it to the Scripts folder in the Service Fabric project